 The workers’ compensation process can seem like a scary and complicated process, especially if you’re trying to do it by yourself.
 We want you to know that you don’t have to go through this process alone.

-With over 50 years of experience advocating on behalf of injured and disabled workers, our Minneapolis workers’ compensation attorneys have the skills, knowledge, and experience that your unique situation requires.
+With over over 50 years of experience advocating on behalf of injured and disabled workers, our Minneapolis workers’ compensation attorneys have the skills, knowledge, and experience that your unique situation requires.
 You can rest easy knowing that your case is in our hands and trust us to fight hard for the benefits you need to physically and emotionally recover from a work injury.